ProjectIgnis/Distribution/README.md

 The ATK, DEF, Level/Rank, and Scale textboxes support searching for `?`.
 You can also prefix the search with comparison modifiers <, <=, >=, >, and =.

 ## Test hand
 A rudimentary hand test mode is accessible from the deck editor, with quick restart.
-More features and configuration coming soon!
-The duel will never end normally in this game mode (e.g. running out of LP, decking out)
+The duel will never end normally in this game mode (e.g. running out of LP, decking out) Notice that, at the moment, the opponent has no deck for you to interact with, which causes some effects to be unplayable (e.g. One Day of Peace)

 ## Discord Rich Presence
 Works with the desktop version of Discord.
 In your Discord settings, turn on Game Activity first.